tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 able to use the proxy.
 A client that does not understand a key from the list or cannot fully process the value of a key from the list MUST ignore the entire proxy definition.

-The list can contain keys that are:
+The list can contain keys that are either:

 - registered in an IANA registry, defined in {{proxy-info-iana}} and marked as optional.
 - proprietary as defined in {{proxy-proprietary-keys}}